 WHO HAS ACCESS TO YOUR DATA?

-Only staff that work for Dial-A-Doctor can access our Practice Management System.
+Only staff and doctors that work for Dial-A-Doctor can access our Practice Management System.
 We do not allow any 3rd party access to our Practice Management System under any circumstances.

 Unless you ask us not to, we will forward your consultation notes to your GP the day after your review.
 We only provide referral letters if you must attend the Emergency Department after your consultation with us.
 In this situation, we will write your referral letter to give to you, or to give to a paramedic crew if an ambulance is required.
 The referral letter will contain information related to the current consultation.
 Information from previous consultations will only be included if it is relevant to the current medical situation.
 Providing a referral letter is important as it allows for a thorough handover for both the paramedics and the hospital doctors, which means important information is not missed and you do not get asked the same questions again.